7 Black Friday Marketing Strategies to Boost your Sales!

 Designing and planning ahead your seasonal marketing strategy is important.

-Black Friday 2020 will be the most important one yet for ecommerce.
+Black Friday 2021 will be the most important one yet for e-commerce.
 With the pandemic that has been changing the rules in every sector, retailers will be seen forced to play it differently this year as well.
 Stores won’t be expecting the landmark queues outside the building with hundreds of buyers ready to rush into that remarkable offer.
-2020 is the year that you have to put all your effort and attention into your website.
+2021 is the year that you have to put all your effort and attention into your website.
 It’s more than likely that all retailers will give a push in online shopping.
 Target has already commented that this year it will be offering 20,000 additional items on its website.

 There are various resources out there that will provide you with inspiration and ideas on how to rock this holiday season.
 In this post I chose seven strategies that must be in your list this Black Friday.